 “Not being awake at the Plate” is, simply put, when you are in autopilot.
-Have you every driven from point A to Point B and forgotten the details of how you arrived?
+Have you ever driven from point A to Point B and forgotten the details of how you arrived?
 Scarfed down a meal without really enjoying the flavor, texture or surroundings?
-Do you go through your day without being mindful about routine actions?
+Do you go through your day without being mindful of routine actions?
 You are not being present, you are not “awake at the plate” of daily activities.

 When we are in autopilot, we lose the joy in our day-to-day lives.
 Somewhere along the way we lost our child-like sense of wonder.
 We are going through the day not looking forward too many of these daily tasks:

 - What’s for dinner and will I have to make it

 - A hard conversation we need to have with a colleague or family member